PROFILES

 Charles Bowles ca. 1880.
 Library of Congress

-Charles Earl Bowles
+Charles “Black Bart” Bowles

 William “Wild Bill” Gruber

-Born in Illinois in 1900, Gruber lived in Los Angeles before moving to Northern California.
+Born in Illinois in 1900, William Gruber lived in Los Angeles before moving to Northern California.
 For many years in the mid 1960s he was the semiofficial caretaker of the Wells Fargo building at Timbuctoo.
 At the first sign of suspicious activity around the building, Gruber and his dog Meany would appear on the scene, Gruber yelling and shaking a stick at the miscreants.

 Bill Gruber in 1976.
 SAMCC